 If you’re looking for a gorgeous, unique rug that will be a statement piece in your next design project I highly recommend Krazy For Rugs.
 You can shop her current inventory on krazyforrugs.com or keep up with the latest and greatest @krazyforrugs on IG.

 After installing the shelves above our tub, I was excited to add in useful bathroom accessories (like a metal bin to hold all of my face washcloths) and personal touches.
 Below are details to all of the items you see here.

 Frames shown are in the 8″ x 8″, 5″ x 7″ and 11″ x 14″ sizes:

 Potted cacti are from Charlotte Collective which is a boutique in Plaza Midwood that specializes in carrying products from local small businesses.

 The glass canisters from Crate & Barrel come in several sizes.
 Shop the ones shown below:

 Shop the remaining accessories here:

-I’m so happy to finally be able to share this master bathroom makeover with you!
+I’m so happy to finally be able to share this bathroom makeover with you!
 I hope it’s inspired you to take action on those DIY projects you’ve held off on or perhaps refresh your space.